 You don’t want to brown them, so if they don’t seem to be softening fast enough try to resist the temptation to turn up the heat and just allow them to cook for a few minutes longer.

 Add half of the turmeric, half of the cumin and half of the coriander to the onions and give them a good stir.

 Stir the remaining spices into the gram flour until well mixed.

 Add the spiced flour to the onions and stir really well to combine everything.

 At this point you’ll probably need to add a bit of water just to get everything to hold together.
 Try 2 tablespoons at first and if you need more add one tablespoon at a time and give it a good stir after each tablespoon of water is added.
 You’re looking for a nice sticky mixture but you don’t want it to be too wet.

 Dollop spoonfuls onto a baking tray, flatten slightly with a fork then bake at 180 degrees / gas mark 4 for around 15 minutes on each side.

-I can bake these without any oil at all and they don’t stick but if you do need a little oil on your baking tray melt a teaspoon of coconut oil onto the tray by placing into the oven for a few seconds.
+I can bake these without any oil at all and they don’t stick but if you do need a little oil on your baking tray, melt a teaspoon of coconut oil onto the tray by placing into the oven for a few seconds.

 Serve with a lovely salad, a wedge of lemon and some cumin spiced carrots or as a tasty starter for an Indian inspired feat.